tglanz/exercise-20220401/data-pipeline/architecture.md

 I hope this is not too much / too little.
 I tried to be concise but still stay close to reality and address the core challenges.
 I tried to thoroughly explain my mindset for each decision and I hope it did not get over-verbose.

 There are many approaches one can take for such system, from full on-prem and much code, heavy open source usage up to full cloud solution.
-I went with a cloud solution and a strong emphasize of cost minimizations - Since S3 and EC2 were part of the boundary conditions, AWS seemed a proper choice.
+I went with a cloud solution and a strong emphasize on cost minimizations - Since S3 and EC2 were part of the boundary conditions, AWS seemed a proper choice.

 The PDF is generated from plain text and all of the assets are open and part of the repository.